shawnreid/nhlscraper/README.md

 <br />

 # Worker Queue
-All fetching / calculation tasks are defered to a queue (games, schedule, calculate).
-More info on Laravel Horizon can be found [here](https://laravel.com/docs/9.x/horizon)
+All scraping / calculation tasks are defered to a queue (`games`, `schedule`, `calculate`).
+[More info on Laravel Horizon can be found here](https://laravel.com/docs/9.x/horizon)

 <br />

 # Game IDs
-Game IDs are a unique identifier assigned to each game.
-They are 10 characters in length the first 4 characters describe the year.
+Game ID is a unique identifier assigned to each game.
+10 characters in length the first 4 characters describe the year.
 The next 2 characters describe the type of game (pre season = 01, regular season = 02, playoffs = 03), the remaining digits are used to describe the game.

-Exa
+Examples:
 - Game 100 of regular season: 2020020100
 - Game 15 of playoffs: 2020030015